smoran98/G00338607OOProject/README.md

-# Measuring-Document-Similarity
+# G00338607
-# OOProgramming Project for measuring Document Similarity
+# A Java API for Measuring Document Similarity File
+# OOProgramming Project
 This Project is a Java API that rapidly compares two big text files
 It computes their Jaccard Index.
 I've a UML Class Diagram, showing relationships between classes.